chrisraro/inventory-system/FIX_INSTRUCTIONS.md

 ## Additional Notes

 The user management functionality is already implemented in [app/admin/users/page.tsx](file:///C:/Users/User/OneDrive/Desktop/inventory-system/app/admin/users/page.tsx) and should work correctly after applying these fixes.

+If you encounter issues with the admin user not having the correct role:
+1. Ensure the user exists in the auth.users table
+2. Run the appropriate admin setup script
+3. Check that the user_profiles table has the correct role for the user